-This experiment evaluated the impact of expending additional effort on nonresponse followup on the quality of estimates.
+This experiment, also conducted in RSS-1, evaluated the impact of expending additional effort on nonresponse follow-up on the quality of estimates.
 Two independent samples were selected from each panel.
-Data collection for the first sample was conducted using standard protocols while data collection for the second sample was collected using additional efforts to increase response rates and representativeness of the sample.
+Data collection for the first sample was conducted using standard protocols while data collection for the second sample was conducted using additional efforts to increase response rates and representativeness of the sample.
 Details are described in Section 3.